dmbarbour/glas/docs/GlasDesign.md

 *Note:* Accelerators are major investments involving design and development, maintenance costs, portability challenges, and security hazards.
 Fixed functions have poor return on investment compared to abstract programmable hardware.

-## Automatic Testing

-A simple convention to support automatic testing: in a Glas folder, any module with name `test_*` should be processed even if its value is not required.
-Automatic testing within files is left to language definitions and *Language Modules*.

-Deterministic testing of computed executable binaries is theoretically feasible via accelerated simulation of a machine, fuzzing the race conditions.
-However, in the short term, we canto test executables by more conventional means.

 ## Data Model

 Glas data is immutable.
-Basic data is composed of dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], extid:true)`.
+Basic data is composed of dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.

-Variant data can be encoded by singleton dictionaries.
+Variant data is encoded by singleton dictionaries.
 For example, a value of `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing `rgb` or `hsl`.
 The empty dictionary `()` can serve as a unit value.
-Symbols are generally encoded as variants with unit value.
+Symbols or enumerations are encoded as variants with unit type.

-Glas uses lists for every sequential structure: arrays, binaries, deques, stacks, tables, tuples, queues.
-To efficiently support a gamut of applications while enforcing immutable structure, Glas systems represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
-Binary fragments are further optimized via [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
+Glas uses lists for all sequential structure: arrays, binaries, deques, stacks, tables, tuples, queues.
+To efficiently support this gamut of applications with immutable data, Glas systems will represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
+Binaries also use [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) to minimize overhead.

-Glas natural numbers do not have a hard upper limit, and Glas supports bignum arithmetic.
-Glas does not have primitive support for floating point or other number types, but is is feasible to model most number types with ad-hoc polymorphism over variants.
-High-performance numeric computing will depend on *Acceleration*.
+Glas natural numbers do not have a hard upper limit, and do support bignum arithmetic.
+Glas does not have built-in support for negative integers or rationals or floating point or other numeric types, but they could be modeled.
+Note that Glas is not suitable for high-performance numeric computing without *Acceleration*.

-Glas programs need to deal with a few additional types, such as channels or errors.

 ## Content-Addressed Storage

-Glas will support larger-than-memory values using content-addressed storage: a subtree can be serialized for external storage on a larger but higher-latency medium such as disk or network.
+Glas will support larger-than-memory data structures using content-addressed storage: a subtree may be serialized for external storage on a large, higher-latency medium such as disk or network.

 The binary representation will be referenced by secure hash.
 Use of secure hashes simplifies incremental and distributed computing:

-* provider-independent distribution, validation
-* can encrypt data, use part of hash as AES key
+* efficient memoization, matches on tree hashes
 * persistent data structures, structure sharing
 * incremental upload and download by hash cache
-* efficient memoization, matches on tree hashes
+* provider-independent distribution, validation

 A Glas runtime may heuristically store values to mitigate memory pressure, similar to virtual memory paging.
 However, programmers may have a more holistic view of which values should be stored or speculatively loaded.
 So, Glas programs will support a few operators to guide use of storage.